Miguel Cotto vs. Yuri Foreman: The fight

 Cotto tried to put pressure from the first round, connecting with his jab and some hard shots.
 He stunned his opponent with a quick jab before the end of the round.
 Foreman came out more active in the second round, using his footwork and jab.
 The two traded hard combinations in the final minute; Cotto was able to hit Foreman with a solid right hand.
 Round three began with the same way, with the two boxer trading hard hooks; Foreman threw some good shot, but Cotto hit the Israeli fighter with some of his own.
 In the fourth round, Foreman caught Cotto with three hard shots, followed by a hard right a minute later.
 The Puerto Rican continued to use the jab and put pressure.
 At the end of the fourth, Foreman's nose began to bleed.
 At the start of the fifth, the two started to trade punches and hard left hooks until the end.
 Cotto used his quick punches and moved to outbox Foreman in round six.
 Foreman went down from a slip in the 7th Round when his already braced, the right knee buckled.
 He got back to his feet and continued fighting despite heavily favoring the knee.

 After a few more falls from the knee giving out and Cotto beginning to land, Foreman's trainer Joe Grier threw in the towel midway through the 8th Round.
 Naturally, the ring filled with both camps and officials.
 Cotto and Foreman even embraced, believing it was over.
-Feeling that Foreman was in no immediate danger, however, Referee Arthur Mercante Jr. asked him if he wanted to continue, and he did.
+Feeling that Foreman was in no immediate danger, however, referee Arthur Mercante Jr. asked him if he wanted to continue, and he did.
 While the crowd was not sure what was happening, the ring was cleared after a delay of a couple of minutes and the fight resumed with about half the round remaining.
 Cotto landed a left hook to the body and Foreman went down 42 seconds into the 9th Round, seemingly as much from the blow as from his inability to put weight on the leg, and Mercante called off the fight.

 At the time of the stoppage, Cotto was leading in all the judges' scorecards by 79-73 twice and 78-74.

-Other informations

-FROM HBO: Saturday night’s HBO World Championship Boxing telecast: Yuri Foreman vs. Miguel Cotto (3.9 rating) was the highest rated boxing main event this year on the network.
-The live telecast from Yankee Stadium on Saturday plus a replay Sunday morning was watched by about 1.9 million viewers.